Define morphological models with neat.PhysTree

 87 nodes in computational `MorphTree`

-Note: only call this PhysTree.setCompTree when all physiological parameters have been set, and *never* change parameters stored at individual nodes when treetype is computational, as this leads to the computational tree being inconsistent with the original tree.
+Note: only call this PhysTree.set_comp_tree when all physiological parameters have been set, and never change parameters stored at individual nodes when the computational tree is active, as this leads to the computational tree being inconsistent with the original tree.

 NEAT implements an interface to the NEURON simulator, so that models defined by neat-trees can be simulated with the NEURON simulator.
 To have access to this functionality, the NEURON simulator and it’s Python interface need to be installed.